ForEvolve/forevolve.github.io/_drafts/en/2021-03-28-learn-coding-with-dot-net-core-part-7.md

 In this article, we continue to explore string manipulations by focusing on interpolation.
 Instead of concatenating many pieces together, interpolation allows us to insert special tokens inside a string.
-Those tokens are then replaced by a value.
+A value then replaces those tokens.
-Interpolation and concatenation plays the same role, but often one end up being more elegant than the other, and makes the code easier to maintain.
+Interpolation and concatenation play the same role, but often one ends up being more elegant than the other and makes the code easier to maintain.

 {% include learn-coding-with-dot-net-core/intro-series.md %}